DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 Both Urwin and Danika can provide directions to any major landmark inside of Vallaki, including **N1.
 St. Andral's Church**, **N5.
 Arasek Stockyard**, and **N8.
 Town Square**.
 If the players ask about the inn's other guest, Urwin and Danika can also share information about Rictavio, which is largely as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>, except that Rictavio first arrived that same morning.

 The inn's most recent shipment of wine is slightly late, but has not been sufficiently delayed as to make Urwin alarmed.
 As such, he does not ask the players to investigate the Wizard of Wines at this point.
 (This quest will not become available until the players reach level 5.
-See [[Arc K - The Stolen Gem]] for more information.)
+See [[dnd/strahd-reloaded/Act III - The Broken Land/Arc K - The Stolen Gem]] for more information.)

-If the players order food or wine in the taproom, [[Non-Player Characters#Danika Dorakova|Danika]] offers to seat them at the long table at the south end of the taproom and promises that they'll be served shortly.
+If the players order food or wine in the taproom, [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Danika Dorakova|Danika]] offers to seat them at the long table at the south end of the taproom and promises that they'll be served shortly.
 (See **Map 5.2: Blue Water Inn**.)

 ### The Ringmaster's Tale
 If any of the players approach Rictavio's table, Nikolai and Karl Wachter urge them to have a seat.
 "He's about to tell a story," Nikolai whispers loudly.
 (Szoldar Szoldarovich, the wolf hunter, has turned his chair away from the bar to listen in.)

 > [!profile]+ **Profile: Rictavio**
 >
 > **Roleplaying Information**
-> ***Resonance.*** Rictavio should inspire amusement for his flamboyant dress, his ringmaster’s extravagance, and his colorful manner of speech, which most often includes referring to himself in the third person.
+> ***Resonance.*** Rictavio should inspire amusement for his flamboyant dress, his ringmaster's extravagance, and his colorful manner of speech, which most often includes referring to himself in the third person.
 >
 > ***Emotions.*** To onlookers, Rictavio most often appears to feel amused, delighted, or satisfied.
 >
 > ***Motivations.*** Rictavio wants to maintain his reputation as an amusing, though somewhat outrageous carnival ringmaster.
 >
 > ***Inspirations.*** When planning Rictavio, channel Varrick (Avatar: The Legend of Korra) or a stereotypical carnival barker.
 >
 > **Character Information**
 > ***Persona.*** To the world, Rictavio appears as a flamboyant, irreverent, and occasionally narcissistic carnival ringmaster.
 >
 > ***Morale.*** In a fight, Rictavio would attempt to fast-talk his way out of trouble, fleeing from battle if hostilities seem unavoidable.
 (He might, however, step in to defend an innocent from harm at the hands of the supernatural—though doing his best to preserve his secret identity.)
 >
 > ***Relationships.*** Rictavio is secretly Dr. Rudolph van Richten, the famed vampire hunter.

 After clearing his throat, Rictavio shares the following story: